 • Fair: 580-669

 Credit scores aren’t the only factor that lenders consider when reviewing a mortgage application.
-They will also require that you provide information on your employment, income, and bank accounts.
-When a lender is willing to take on what they consider to be a low credit score, they may increase their expectations in other areas such as the size of the down payment or the requirements for income.
+They will also require information on your employment, income, and bank accounts.
+A lender facing someone with a low credit score may increase expectations in other areas like size of the down payment or income requirements.

-Working to improve your credit score before applying for a mortgage could save you a lot of money in interest over time.
-Lower rates will keep your monthly payments low or even give you the ability to pay back your loan faster.
+Working to improve a credit score before applying for a home loan could save a borrower a lot of money in interest over time.
+Lower rates will keep monthly payments lower or even provide the ability to pay back the loan faster.